Harry Bowman: War against the Hells Angels

 At a meeting of regional Outlaws presidents, Bowman criticized one club leader, Michael "Mad Mike" Markham, for failing to take action against the Hells Angels in his territory.

 Markham was reluctant to move against the Angels as the two clubs had peacefully coexisted in his region.
 At the suggestion of one of his underlings, Harold "Bullwinkle" Brewington, Markham instead advised attacking the Hells Angels in their home state of California.
 Bowman held another New Year's Eve summit on December 31, 1994, hosting a meeting of Outlaws officers in Detroit.
 Apparently taking the advice of Markham, he declared that the Outlaws would wage war against the Angels on the West Coast.
 Brewington and Houston Murphy were selected to travel to California and carry out surveillance on Sonny Barger and George Christie.
 Murphy was uncomfortable with Brewington, however, and made the trip alone in early 1995, staying in Ventura for four days, where he located and mapped out Christie's residence.
 He then returned to Florida but was directed by Bowman to take the map to Tennessee following the racketeering indictment against the Daytona Outlaws in February 1995.
 Murphy presented his report to Bowman at a meeting in Tennessee, and Bowman subsequently dispatched a team of Outlaws headed by Wayne Hicks to Los Angeles to follow up on Murphy's findings.
 Three members of an Outlaws hit squad were arrested in Ventura after federal agents intercepted details of the Christie murder plot on a wiretap.
-Although the Outlaws failed to assassinate Christie or Barger, a number of Hells Angels-owned businesses in southern California were firebombed.
-According to the Chicago Crime Commission, the conflict between the Outlaws and the Hells Angels ultimately ended with a truce when the gangs signed a peace agreement in 1996.
-The Angels capitulated in their attempt to establish a chapter within the Chicago city limits, founding a clubhouse in the suburb of Harvey instead.
+Although the Outlaws failed to assassinate Christie or Barger, a number of Hells Angels-owned businesses in Southern California were firebombed.

+The turf war between the Outlaws and the Hells Angels ended in the spring of 1995 after national Outlaws leaders became concerned about the escalating violence in the Midwest and the resulting heightened surveillance on the club by federal authorities.
+According to the Chicago Crime Commission, the gangs signed a peace agreement in 1996.
+As per the accord, the Hells Angels capitulated in their attempt to establish a chapter within the Chicago city limits, but were permitted by the Outlaws to retain their chapter based in the suburb of Harvey.